Slicer/Slicer/Docs/user_guide/getting_started.md

 ![](https://github.com/Slicer/Slicer/releases/download/docs-resources/getting_started_download.png)

+**Notes:**
-The "Preview Release" of 3D Slicer is updated daily (process starts at 11pm ET and takes few hours to complete) and represents the latest development including new features and fixes.
+- The "Preview Release" of 3D Slicer is updated daily (process starts at 11pm ET and takes few hours to complete) and represents the latest development including new features and fixes.
-The "Stable Release" is usually updated a few times a year and is more rigorously tested.
+- The "Stable Release" is usually updated a few times a year and is more rigorously tested.

-Slicer is generally simple to install on all platforms.
+- Slicer is generally simple to install on all platforms.
 It is possible to install multiple versions of the application on the same user account and they will not interfere with each other.
 If you run into mysterious problems with your installation you can try deleting the [application settings files](settings.html#settings-file-location).
+- Only 64-bit Slicer installers are available to download.
+Developers can attempt to build 32-bit versions on their own if they need to run Slicer on a 32-bit operating system.
+That said, this should be carefully considered as many clinical research tasks, such as processing of large CT or MR volumetric datasets, require more memory than can be accommodated with a 32-bit program.

 Once downloaded, follow the instructions below to complete installation: